 Identity checks are a vital security measure for employers in the UK by helping to deter individuals from entering into illegal work.
 This helps to protect the integrity of health and social care services by making sure that everyone working in the sector is doing so legitimately.

-As well as protecting the employer, identity checks help to ensure that those seeking employment have their rights respected and that all necessary job requirements are correctly established from the start.
-Ultimately, identity checks are a key part of ensuring an effective workplace environment while helping to combat illegal activities.
+As well as protecting the employer, identity checks help to ensure that all necessary job requirements are correctly established from the start.
+Right to work checks are also a legal requirement for any UK employer.

 It's important to emphasise that these requirements apply to all staff in health and social care services, including volunteers and agency workers.
 By complying with these requirements, employers can help to ensure that only suitable and competent individuals are employed in these services and that patients and service users are protected from potential harm.